Beads Setup Guide

 metadata.json Local state: backend, mode, database name (gitignored)

-.gitignore Ignores lock files, pid files, dolt internals
+.gitignore Ignores lock files and internal dolt data

 interactions.jsonl Interaction log